univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

    Use this |UCSUCRV|
-   to define a DN from your Active Directory for the synchronization from your connected Active Directory to your UCS LDAP directory.
+   to define a DN from your Active Directory for the synchronization to your UCS LDAP directory.
    Then the *AD Connection* only considers Active Directory objects for synchronization that locate in subtrees specified by one of these UCR variables.
    You must include the LDAP base in the DNs and the comparison of the DNs is